kaykambo/TextPredictorMarkov/README.md

 # TextPredictorMarkov
-Takes a text file input to write using word probabilities
+Takes a text file input to write in a particular style using word probabilities